Trouble finding your first yacht job?

 Looking to get a job on a yacht but don’t have any experience?
 Step aboard…

 There are so many barriers in the way of ‘green crew’ – those with little to no experience – that it can feel like a futile task at times.
 For those of you looking to get started in yachting, it’s important to understand these barriers and how you can overcome them.

 Each year, thousands of people head to the famous yachting ports across the mediterranean with hopes of landing their dream yacht job.

 They’ll fly out.
 They’ll likely stay in the local crew house.
 They’ll go out to the popular bars trying to make the right connections.
 Flights.
-Accommodation.
+Accomodation.
 Networking.
 Food and drink.
 This is all stacks up very quickly.
 Without day-work to top up the coffers and fund the job search, many face the disappointing prospect of going home early.

 Barrier #2: Rules and regulations

 Traditionally, the best way to get your foot in the door was by walking the dock and finding work.

 This meant approaching yachts early in the morning and asking any crew member in sight if they needed a hand.
 Known as ‘dock walking’, this could lead to a day’s labour, and potentially – if you impressed and there was a vacant position – a longer-term role.
 At the very least, it was some extra experience, hopefully a reference, and some money in your back pocket!